haiwera-silk-cd/magento-devdocs/guides/v2.2/ui_comp_guide/howto/price_rendering.md

         prices.push(priceData);
     }, this);

-    layout(prices); //layout is service (abstract factory), which create tree of Ui Components from JSON },
+    layout(prices); //layout is service (abstract factory), which create tree of Ui 组件 from JSON },